6 Ways to Tell If Someone Is a True Prophet

 But God doesn’t always speak to His prophets in such grand ways.
 Sometimes, He communicates with them in stillness.

 Elijah’s encounter with God on the same mountain where God reveals His glory to Moses is a great example of this (1 Kings 19).
-As Adventist pastor Randy Roberts puts it:
+Adventist pastor Randy Roberts, DMin, puts it this way:

 “So Elijah goes back to Mount Sinai, he disappears into a cave, which some have suggested, may be the cleft in the rock where God hid Moses….
 Then he has the wind, the earthquake, and the fire.
 All ways in which God has revealed Himself.
 God is in none of them.
 God said, ‘Come out of the cave,’ and when [the wind, earthquake, and fire] are all done, it’s a dead stillness….
 And in the stillness [Elijah] senses the voice of God.
 The text says [Elijah] wrapped his face in his mantle and came out of the cave to stand in the presence of God.”